myccccccc/Pintos/doc/project3.md

 **Synchronization:**

 The synchronization problem should been handled in the buffer cache.
-Since we have already add a lock for each sector, there is no need to consider synchronization when adding subdirectories to the filesystem.
+Since we have already added a lock for each sector, there is no need to consider synchronization when adding subdirectories to the filesystem.

 **Rationale:**